nafizjiwa/REACT-Router/README.md

       ));
 ##### When Navigating to one of the nested routes we Render that view along with all components within <Route>

-#### Define Routes: Between `Root` Open and Close tags Use createBrowserRouter, createRoutesFromELements and Route
+#### Example of Defining Routes: Between `Root`'s Open and Close tags Use createBrowserRouter, createRoutesFromELements and Roote's <Route>

       const router = createBrowserRouter(createRoutesFromElements(
         <Route path="/" element={ <Root/> }>  {/* root route */}